suraj-srinivas/suraj-srinivas.github.io/index.markdown

 I completed my Masters (by Research) at the [Indian Institute of Science, Bangalore](http://www.iisc.ac.in/), where I was advised by [Prof. Venkatesh Babu](http://cds.iisc.ac.in/faculty/venky/), and I worked on model compression of deep neural networks.

 **Research interests**: theory of interpretability, robustness & uncertainty quantification, model compression, generative modelling, theory of deep learning

+**I'm currently on the industry job market**.
+If you think I'd be suitable to your organization, do not hesitate to contact me!